Get 80% off your plan for your first 3 months*

 Key takeaways

-- Track both operating revenue from your core business activities and non-operating revenue from secondary sources like interest or rental income to understand all your income streams and make better financial decisions.
+• Businesses earn operating revenue from core activities and non-operating revenue from secondary sources like interest or rental income.
+Understanding both helps you see the full picture of your earnings.

 What is revenue?

 Revenue is the total money your business earns from selling products or services before any expenses are deducted.
-It's also called sales or turnover.
+It's also known as sales or turnover.

-A bakery's revenue comes from selling bread.
-A freelancer earns revenue by providing services.
-Revenue is the starting point for calculating profit.
+A retail shop's revenue comes from selling products.
+A freelancer earns revenue by billing clients for services.
+Revenue is the starting point for understanding your business's financial health and calculating profit.

 Types of business revenue

-Businesses generate revenue through two main categories: operating revenue (income from core business activities) and non-operating revenue (income from secondary sources).
+Businesses generate revenue through several categories.
+The two main types are operating revenue from core business activities and non-operating revenue from secondary sources.

 Operating revenue